MikePohatu/Birdsnest-Explorer/documentation/console/plugins/README.md

 ### Sub-Types
 In some cases, it is useful to further break up a data-type into smaller groups.
 An example of this is Active Directory groups which can be Security or Distribution, and additionally Domain Local, Global, or Universal.

-If a sub-type is required, a property is chosen as the 'sub-type property'.
-The value of this property will become the sub-type.
+If one or more sub-types are required, a property is chosen as a 'sub-type property'.
+The value of this property will become a sub-type.
+The plugin can define a list of sub-types.

-The data-type and the sub-type are joined together with a dash (-) and added as a CSS class on the HTML/SVG element.
+The data-type and each sub-type are joined together with a dash (-) and added as a CSS class on the HTML/SVG element.

 For example, on an AD_Group, the sub-type property is 'grouptype'.
 The value of the 'grouptype' property may have a value of 'security_global', 'security_domainlocal', etc.

 An AD_Group node with a 'grouptype' of 'security_domainlocal' will have the following css class added:

 ```
-AD_Group-security_domainlocal
+AD_Group-security_domainlocal*
 ```

+_*Note: Any characters found in the sub-type value that are [css selectors](https://www.w3schools.com/cssref/css_selectors.asp), e.g. period, tilde, colon, will be automatically replaced with a '-' character.
+For example a value of 'demo.local' will be replaced in the css class name with 'demo-local'._

 This new css class allows the node or edge to be [styled](#styling) differently from the parent type or other sub-types.